mpv-player/mpv/DOCS/man/en/options.rst

 --flip
     Flip image upside-down.

+--force-rgba-osd-rendering
+    Change how some video outputs render the OSD and text subtitles.
+This does not change appearance of the subtitles and only has performance implications.
+For VOs which support native ASS rendering (like ``vdpau``, ``opengl``, ``direct3d``), this can be slightly faster or slower, depending on GPU drivers and hardware.
+For other VOs, this just makes rendering slower.

 --force-window-position
     Forcefully move mpv's video output window to default location whenever there is a change in video parameters, video stream or file.
 This used to